aaron-dm-mcdonald/gitops_temp/README.md

 #### 🌐 REST API Interaction with `curl`

-A comprehensive guide to interacting with a REST API using `curl` and `jq`.
+Examples of interacting with a REST API using `curl` and parsing data with`jq`.

 ---